-If you are a sole proprietor and the author of your book, you can link the Campaign Manager Account to your Profile in order to promote yourself.
-That is because you are one and the same as the business and want to grow your personal network.
-At some point, you could shift from connecting to your Personal Page (profile) to a LinkedIn Company Page.
-As mentioned though, linking your Campaign Manager Account to your Profile Account means you cannot utilize two of the major ad messaging options.
+If you are a sole proprietor and the author of your book, you can but should not link the Campaign Manager Account to your Profile in order to promote yourself.
+Link it to your Company Page.
+Linking your Campaign Manager Account to your Profile Account means you cannot utilize two of the major ad messaging options.

 It is highly recommended you set up a LinkedIn Company Page for your book so you do not limit yourself upfront concerning ad options.
 Once set up, you should start posting unpaid content to get your book branding started right away.
 This strategy is not necessarily to build the number of followers organically.
 It is to help you learn who is interested in your content.
 Post in the “Engagement” highlights section of your Company Page.